Ever wondered how to send opt-in freebies (a.k.a. lead magnets, or content upgrades) to your subscribers so that you can build your email list?

 Fear not!
 Through trial and error, I’ve come up with a FREE method to send opt-in freebies using Mailchimp plus a WordPress plugin for collecting email addresses (called MailMunch).

 No coding required!
 Here’s how…

 HOW TO SEND OPT-IN FREEBIES TO YOUR SUBSCRIBERS USING MAILCHIMP (+ MAILMUNCH PLUGIN FOR WORDPRESS)

-First of all, if you’re still a bit iffy on what an opt-in freebie is (also known as a content upgrade or lead magnet), or how to create one for your blog then I’d recommend you take a look at MeeraKothand.com.
-She knows her stuff when it comes to email marketing!
+First of all, if you’re still a bit iffy on what a lead magnet is, or how to create one for your blog, then I’d recommend you take a look at MeeraKothand.com.
+She knows her stuff when it comes to using content upgrades for email marketing!

 Once you’re up to speed on lead magnets, this post will talk you through all the steps to send opt-in freebies to new email subscribers.

 It’s not difficult at all, but there are a few moving parts.
 Once you’ve nailed it once though you’ll be able to replicate it to send as many opt-in freebies as you like to grow your list!

 - STEP 1 – Create an email list on Mailchimp (if you don’t already have one).